Elana Mann: Work

-In November 2016, Mann installed a public mural at Baik Art in Los Angeles called "Talk Through the Hand."
-The mural corresponded with her solo show at Commonwealth and Council, called "The Assonant Armory."

-Collaborative and collective projects

 Exchange Rate 2008

 Exchange rate: 2008, was organized by Elana Mann in response to the 2008 U.S. presidential election.
 Thirty-eight artists living in sixteen countries participated in the project.
 With the aid of the website exchangerate2008.com, participating artists produced, exchanged, and interpreted performance directions related to the election campaign.
 A book was published that documented the project.

 ARLA

 ARLA was formed by Mann, vocal artist Juliana Snapper, filmmaker Vera Brunner-Sung, and choreographer Kristen Smiarowski.
-ARLA is a flexiable acronym for Audile Receptives Los Angeles or A Ripe Little Archive.
+ARLA is a flexible acronym for Audile Receptives Los Angeles or A Ripe Little Archive.
 The group came together to study scores and techniques of listening developed by composer Pauline Oliveros.
 ARLA led workshops, listening sessions, discussion groups and did several performances most notably at Occupy LA and the Getty Museum.
 ARLA also published the People's Microphony Song Book, a book of performance scores that utilize the Peoples Microphone.
 When asked about how she felt about her scores being re-performed Pauline Oliveros said "I am happy that Elana Mann chose to use my Sonic Meditations for the People’s Microphony project.
 These pieces are meant for anyone that wants to perform them regardless of musical training.”